Patient education: Birth control; which method is right for me? (Beyond the Basics)

 This article reviews all methods of birth control.
 More detailed discussions of hormonal, long-term, and barrier birth control methods are available separately.
-(See "Patient information: Long-term methods of birth control (Beyond the Basics)" and "Patient information: Barrier methods of birth control (Beyond the Basics)" and "Patient information: Hormonal methods of birth control (Beyond the Basics)".)
+(See "Patient education: Long-acting methods of birth control (Beyond the Basics)" and "Patient education: Barrier methods of birth control (Beyond the Basics)" and "Patient education: Hormonal methods of birth control (Beyond the Basics)".)

 EFFECTIVENESS OF BIRTH CONTROL

-Most birth control methods are quite effective if used properly (table 1).
-However, contraceptives can fail for a number of reasons, including incorrect use and failure of the medication, device, or method itself.
+Birth control methods vary widely with respect to their effectiveness (table 1).
+Contraceptives can fail for a number of reasons, including incorrect use and failure of the medication, device, or method itself.

-Certain birth control methods, such as intrauterine devices (IUDs) and injectable or implanted methods, have a low risk of failure (pregnancy).
+Certain birth control methods, such as intrauterine devices (IUDs) and the implant have the lowest risk of failure (pregnancy).
 This is because they are the easiest to use properly.
 You should consider these methods if you want the lowest chance of a mistake or failure, which could lead to pregnancy.
-(See "Patient information: Long-term methods of birth control (Beyond the Basics)".)
+(See "Patient education: Long-acting methods of birth control (Beyond the Basics)".)

 Overall, birth control methods that are designed for use at or near the time of sex (eg, the condom, diaphragm) are generally less effective than other birth control methods (eg, IUD, birth control pill).

-If you forget to use birth control or if your method fails, there is an option to reduce your risk of becoming pregnant for up to 5 days after you have sex.
+If you forget to use birth control or if your method fails, there is an option to reduce your risk of becoming pregnant for up to five days after you have sex.
 This is called the morning after pill, or emergency contraception.
-(See "Patient information: Emergency contraception (morning after pill) (Beyond the Basics)".)
+(See "Patient education: Emergency contraception (morning after pill) (Beyond the Basics)".)